ProfRosario/PracticeRepro1/README.md

-How to Generate Private and Public Key
+How to Generate Private and Public SSH Key
 =======================================

+To create private and public SSH keys, key the following command:

 > <code>$ ssh-keygen -t rsa</code>

-This command tell ssh to generate a rsa type key.
+This command tells ssh to generate a rsa type key.
 The following message will display:

 <code>Generating public/private rsa key pair.</code>

 <code>Enter file in which to save the key (/c/users/username/.ssh/id_rsa): </code>

-If the file path is correct, do not type any informatin just press Enter.
+If the file path is correct, do not type any informatin just press <code>Enter</code>.
 The following message will appear:

 > <code>/c/users/username/.ssh/id_rsa already exists.</code>

 > <code>Overwrite (y/n)</code>

 If you want to delete the old key, type <code>y</code> and press <code>Enter</code>.
 Otherwise type <code>n</code>.
-The following message will appear:
+The following message will appear if you typed <code>y</code>:

 > <code>Enter passphrase (empty for no passphrase):</code>